-Diagnostic Medical Sonography (DMS) is a specialized area of diagnostic imaging and is an integral part of the health care team concept.
-This specialized, non-invasive technique utilizes high frequency ultrasound waves with appropriate detectors and display apparatus to produce diagnostic images of internal organs and structures.
+Diagnostic Medical Sonography (DMS) is a specialized area of diagnostic imaging and the diagnostic medical sonographer is an integral part of the health care team.
+DMS is a specialized, noninvasive, technique that utilizes high frequency ultrasound waves with appropriate detectors and display apparatus to produce diagnostic images of internal organs and structures.
 The diagnostic medical sonographer provides patient services using sonographic equipment in consultation with a physician.
 The sonographer assists the physician in gathering pertinent anatomical, physiological, and/or pathological sonographic data and images necessary to diagnose a variety of conditions and diseases.